This is a sponsored post by the NFRA.

 1 pound of Jimmy Dean pork breakfast sausage

 1/2 cup diced white onion

 2 cans (16 biscuits) of Grands Homestyle Buttermilk Biscuits

 1 cup of monterey jack shredded cheese

 Preheat oven to 375 degrees

-Cook sausage on medium heat for 5 minutes and then add onions and mushrooms.
+Cook sausage on medium heat for 5 minutes and then add onions, mushrooms and salt.
 Cook for an additional 5-7 minutes or until sausage is well cooked.
 Remove from heat and set aside.

 Spray muffin/cupcake pan.